ibm-cloud-docs/Registry/registry_rhos.md

 By default, your {{site.data.keyword.openshiftlong_notm}} clusters are set up with an internal registry that stores images locally in your cluster.
 The clusters are also set up with image pull secrets in the `default` project to pull images that you store in your private {{site.data.keyword.registryshort}} repositories.

 You can use either registry separately or in combination.
 When you set up the {{site.data.keyword.openshiftlong_notm}} internal registry to import images from {{site.data.keyword.registryshort}}, you get the advantage of a private registry that is common to multiple clusters.
-Another benefit is that copies of the pulled images from {{site.data.keyword.registryshort}} are stored locally on the cluster, therefore reducing latency and external traffic, but you are subject to storage limitations.
+Another benefit is that copies of the pulled images from {{site.data.keyword.registryshort}} are stored locally on the cluster, therefore reducing latency and external traffic, but you're subject to storage limitations.

 To set up your {{site.data.keyword.openshiftlong_notm}} clusters to use the internal registry in combination with {{site.data.keyword.registryshort}}, see the following topics in the {{site.data.keyword.openshiftlong_notm}} documentation: